ci7adel/rbt-money-transfer/README.md

 `test_concurrency_lock` : Script to demonstrate that the API can process requests independently and concurrently.
 Two request involving 2 pairs of different accounts can be processed in parallel.

 `test_concurrency_stress` : Three files to run in separate terminals to simulate multiple transfers requests.
- Transfer account:  1 -> 2 -> 3 -> 1
+ Transfer accounts:  1 -> 2 -> 3 -> 1
 At the end of the tests, doing `curl -i http://localhost:8080/accounts` all accounts should show the same balance as the beginning, proving that there was no losses of funds between request under the stress test.